 A magical interactive shopping experience for the latest toys and classic treasures, Hamleys is every child’s dream and is one of the most exciting places to visit in London at Christmas.
 The store on Regent Street is open every day and has a Christmas toy parade towards the end of November before unveiling their window display.
 Give the kids inspiration for their Christmas list at Hamleys.

 Find your favourite high street stores on Oxford Street where you can eat, drink and shop until you drop.
 Whilst Christmas shopping in London, you’ll be blown away by the iconic Oxford Street Christmas lights, window displays in Selfridges and the John Lewis Christmas Roof Garden to get you in the festive spirit.

 Christmas Markets have become a festive favourite in London.
-At Wintertime festival on Southbank, wander through the twinkling riverside market and enjoy mulled wine, delicious food and pop-up performances.
-Purchase artisanal gifts, stocking fillers and spread some festive cheer with friends and family at Wintertime festival.
+At the various pop-up markets around the city, wander between cosy log cabins as you enjoy mulled wine, delicious food and festive performances.
+Purchase artisanal gifts, stocking fillers and spread some festive cheer with friends and family at one of London's Christmas markets.

 If you’re looking for things to do in London on Christmas Day, you’ll find the city much quieter than usual.
 There is no public transport so the tube is closed on Christmas day.
 Lots of restaurants are also closed so try to book a hotel offering Christmas dinner and fill your time with some relaxing Christmas day events in London.

 If you are looking for church services in London on Christmas Day, visitGreat St Bartholomew at 9am and 11am.
 Other Christmas services in London’s oldest parish church include a Mid-Advent Carol Service at 6.30pm on 15th December and a midnight mass of the Nativity at 11.00pm on Christmas Eve.